The Wind That Shakes the Barley (film): Soundtrack

+Release

 Distribution

 The commercial interest expressed in the UK was initially much lower than in other European countries and only 30 prints of the film were planned for distribution in the United Kingdom, compared with 300 in France.
 However, after the Palme d'Or award the film appeared on 105 screens across Great Britain and Northern Ireland.

 The Respect Party, on whose national council Ken Loach was at the time, called for people to watch the film on its first weekend in order to persuade the film industry to show the film in more cinemas.

 Themes

 According to director Ken Loach, the film attempts to explore the extent that the Irish revolution was a social revolution as opposed to a nationalist revolution.
 Loach commented on this theme in an interview with Toronto's Eye Weekly (15 March 2007):

 According to Rebecca O'Brien, producer of the film and a longtime Loach collaborator: